mretzak/workshop/WORKSHOP_CHALLENGES.md

 ### Your Task

-1.  **Identify Eager Load Candidates**: For a GraphQL query that fetches posts, their authors, tags, and comments, decide which associations are suitable for Rails eager loading (always needed) and which are better handled by DataLoaders (conditionally or less frequently needed).
+1.  **Identify Eager Load Candidates**: For a GraphQL query that fetches posts, their authors, tags, and comments, decide which associations are suitable for Rails eager loading (always needed) and which are better handled by Batch Loaders (conditionally or less frequently needed).
 2.  **Implement Mixed Loading**:
     - Modify an existing GraphQL query (e.g., `optimizedPosts` or create a new one like `mixedLoadedPosts`) to use Rails `includes` (or `preload`/`eager_load`) for the `user` and `tags` associations directly within the primary resolver that fetches the posts.
-    - Ensure that the `comments` association (or another association of your choice if comments are also eager-loaded) continues to be loaded via its DataLoader.
+    - Ensure that the `comments` association (or another association of your choice if comments are also eager-loaded) continues to be loaded via its Batch Loader.
 3.  **Verify Efficiency**: Compare the SQL logs before and after your changes.
-You should see that the queries for users and tags are part of the initial post loading (or batched efficiently by Rails), while comments are still loaded in batches by their DataLoader when requested.
+You should see that the queries for users and tags are part of the initial post loading (or batched efficiently by Rails), while comments are still loaded in batches by their Batch Loader when requested.

 ### Hints

 - In your GraphQL resolver for posts (e.g., in `app/graphql/types/query_type.rb`), when fetching `Post.all`, you can chain `.includes(:user, :tags)`.
-- Ensure your `PostType` still defines fields for `user`, `tags`, and `comments`, and that the resolvers for these fields (especially `comments`) correctly use DataLoaders if they are not part of the initial eager load.
+- Ensure your `PostType` still defines fields for `user`, `tags`, and `comments`, and that the resolvers for these fields (especially `comments`) correctly use Batch Loaders if they are not part of the initial eager load.
 - Think about the data access patterns: what's displayed immediately vs. what's loaded on interaction?

 ### Test Your Solution